SpaceView/yolov5-face/README.md

+This is a forked version from [deepcam-cn/yolov5-face](https://github.com/deepcam-cn/yolov5-face), adapted to WINDOWS specifically

+#Widerface Evaluation On Windows

-This is a forked version from [deepcam-cn/yolov5-face](https://github.com/deepcam-cn/yolov5-face) With their original code, I cannot reproduce their evaluation on windows. some changes are made as follows, in test_widerface.py, weights and dataset_folder are directly set
+With their original code, I cannot reproduce their evaluation on windows. some changes are made as follows, in test_widerface.py, weights and dataset_folder are directly set
 ```